avantifellows/plio-analytics/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Demonstrate that the code is solid.
 Example: The exact commands you ran and their output, screenshots / videos if the pull request changes the user interface. -->
 - [ ] Schema file code updates are made for both BigQuery and Postgres
-- [ ] If adding or removing any new environment variable:
+- [ ] If adding or removing any environment variable:
     - [ ] update `docs/ENV.md`
     - [ ] update the environment variables for staging and production
 - [ ] Tested locally